-One thing’s for sure, the saxophone is not a quiet instrument and, in this article, we’re looking into how a saxophone mute can help you keep practicing at night, or in close living conditions.
+One thing’s for sure, the saxophone is not a quiet instrument and, in this article, we’re looking into how saxophone mutes can help you keep practicing at night, or in close living conditions.

 The chances are, if you’ve found your way to this article it’s because your neighbours can’t handle your incessant long tone practise sessions for a moment longer.